PaintingWithCode/til/src/posts/pseudo-pattern-matching-javascript/pseudo-pattern-matching-javascript.md

 topic: javascript
 isPublished: true
 ---
-One of my favourite parts of Elixir is the pattern matching.
+One of my favourite parts of Elixir is pattern matching.
 Here's an example:
 ```elixir showLineNumbers
 def weather_advisory(temperature) when temperature >= 100 do
   "Scorching hot!
 Stay hydrated and find shade."